NKI-GCF/brcaness-classifier/README.md

 # Brcaness-classifier

-### To setup Docker
-Use documentation [here](https://docs.docker.com/get-docker/) or provided by your Linux distribution.
+To setup Docker use documentation [here](https://docs.docker.com/get-docker/) or provided by your Linux distribution.

 ## Building the docker image
-Building takes a few hours, the first time.
-Rebuilding is required for every significant Dockerfile change, or for script file changes.
-For the latter, build time is much shorter.

 Dependent on your docker configuration, you may have to add the flag '--network=host'.

 ```bash